Detroit Lions complete final rookie deal for 2023: DB Brian Branch

 The Detroit Lions now have their entire 2023 rookie class signed.

-On the eve that the first-year players are to report to training camp in Allen Park, the final draft pick signed his rookie deal.
+On the eve first-year players are to report to Lions training camp in Allen Park, the final draft pick signed his rookie deal.

-The team announced on Tuesday that defensive back Brian Branch, the second-round draft pick out of Alabama, inked his four-year contract.
+The team announced Tuesday that defensive back Brian Branch, the second-round draft pick out of Alabama, signed his four-year contract.

-The projected value of the deal for the 45th overall pick, according to spotrac, is for $8.021 million with a $2.833 million signing bonus.
+The projected value of the deal for the 45th overall pick, according to Spotrac, is for $8.021 million over four years, including a $2.833 million signing bonus.
 Fellow Lions second-rounder, tight end Sam LaPorta, signed for $9.465 million as the 34th overall pick.

+Fellow former Alabama star Jahmyr Gibbs, whom the Lions picked 12th overall this spring, signed his rookie deal Monday.

 CARLOS MONARREZ: Lions training camp is near!
 Watching Jameson Williams is just the tip of iceberg